BenSuskins/final-year-project/README.md

 This project uses Social Media sites such as Twitter to extract knowledge about the usage of Hate Speech online.

-The system is developed in Java using the Spring framework, running on Amazon Web Services and backed by a PostgreSQL database feeding data into Grafana for monitoring and visualisation.
+The system is developed in Java 8 with Spring Boot backed by a PostgreSQL database feeding data into Grafana for monitoring and visualisation.

-The full system is available online at [Here](www.hatespeech.suskins.co.uk).
+A deployed version of the system can be found [Here](www.hatespeech.suskins.co.uk).

 ## Getting Started